 \section{Introduction}

-Two years since its first light, the James Webb Space Telescope \citep[\textit{JWST},][]{Gardner2006,Gardner2023} has provided many cutting-edge quality data to many fields of astrophysical research.
-In particular, the study of the high redshift Universe has benefited from the joint effort of researchers designing tailored observational programs and exploiting their outcomes, with an outburst of activity within the very first weeks after the arrival of the first data \citep[see e.g.][for a review]{Adamo2024}.
+Two years since its first light, the \textit{James Webb} Space Telescope \citep[\textrm{JWST};][]{Gardner2006,Gardner2023} has provided a vast store of cutting-edge, quality data to many fields of astrophysical research.
+In particular, the study of the high-redshift Universe has benefitted from the joint effort of researchers designing tailored observational programmes and exploiting their outcomes, with an outburst of activity within the very first weeks after the arrival of the first data \citep[see e.g.][for a review]{Adamo2024}.